emelent/salad/README.md

 -   `git clone https://github.com/emelent/salad`

-Either salad to your local server or serve the directory using something like python's builtin SimpleHTTPServer:
+Either copy salad to your local server or serve the directory using something like python's builtin SimpleHTTPServer:

 -   `cd salad`